naeunoh/naeunoh.github.io/_posts/2022-08-10-event-segmentation.md

 ![gsbs]({{ site.baseurl }}/assets/img/es/gsbs.png){: width="100%" }

 So, how do we determine the number of boundaries?
 In the time x time correlation matrix, we look at within state correlations and between consecutive state correlations.
-With the distribution of within state correlations and the distribution between consecutive state correlations, we find the optimal k number of state boundaries where the distance between the two distributions is maximal (i.e., when within state correlation is highest and between consecutive state correlation is lowest).
+With the distribution of within state correlations and the distribution between consecutive state correlations, we find the optimal $$k$$ number of state boundaries where the distance between the two distributions is maximal (i.e., when within state correlation is highest and between consecutive state correlation is lowest).
 To measure the distance, we use **T-distance** by running t-tests contrasting the within and between state correlation for each potential number of states and finding the maximum T-distance.

 ![gsbs-num]({{ site.baseurl }}/assets/img/es/gsbs-numofboundaries.png){: width="100%" }